khaosdoctor/my-notes/node/node-under-the-hood.md

 ### Brief History of JavaScript itself

-Javascript is defined as a "high-level, interpreted scripting language" that conforms to the ECMAScript specification.
+Javascript is defined as a "high-level, interpreted scripting language" that conforms to the ECMAScript specification and maintained by TC39.
 JS was created in 1995 by Brendan Eich while he worked in a scripting language to Netscape browser.
 JavaScript was solely created to fulfill Marc Andreessen's idea of having a "glue language" between HTML and web designers, which should be easy to use to assemble components such as images and plugins, in such way that the code would be directly written in the web page markup.

 Brendan Eich was recruited to implement Scheme language into Netscape, but, due to a partnership between Sun Microsystems and Netscape in order to include Java in the Netscape navigator, his focus was switched into creating a language that was somehow Java-like with a similar syntax.
 In order to defend the idea of JavaScript against other proposals, Eich wrote, in 10 days, a working prototype.